mike99mac/mycroft-tools/README.md

   * usr/local/sbin/stop-minimy.sh   Stop the Minimy stack
   * usr/local/sbin/stop-mycroft.sh  Stop the Mycroft(OVOS) stack
   * usr/local/sbin/testplay         Play back a recorded file to test your speakers
-  * usr/local/sbin/testrecord       Record for a short while and save to a file to test your microphone
+  * usr/local/sbin/testrecord       Record a sample to a file and play back to test mic/speakers
-  * usr/local/sbin/tmpfsmnt         Scripts to mount tmpfs file systems
 ```
 # Installation
 Clone the package then run ``setup.sh`` to copy the scripts to ``/usr/local/sbin``.